xwmario/Warez/README.md

 - [Fildo](https://fildo.net/android/en/) - Music streaming app.
 - [Filmix](https://filmix.site) - (EN-US) - Watch movies and TV shows using AndroidTV or mobile devices.
 - [KinoTor](http://tiardev.ru/) - (RU) - Provides movies and videos from several russian directories.
-- [Kokotime](https://www.kokotime.tv/) - Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design
+- [Kokotime](https://www.kokotime.tv/) - Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design.
+- [KrakenTV](https://krakentv.app/download/) - Watch dozens of different TV channels from the comfort of your Android device.
 - [Liveflix](https://store.ioob.pw/) - The app allows to watch your favorite channels easily, with a very simple UI.
 - [Live TV](http://livetv24x7.tk) - Watch Indian TV Channels live on your mobile free.
 - [Mega Shows](https://megashowsapk.com/) - Watch & Download your favorite movies and TV shows.